 By Mark Leech

-Killers who refuse to reveal the location of a victim’s body could be forced to spend longer in prison under a law announced by the then justice secretary, David Gauke in July 2019 and confirmed today in the Queen’s Speech – 15th October 2019.
+Killers who refuse to reveal the location of a victim’s body will be forced to spend longer in prison under a law announced by the then justice secretary, David Gauke in July 2019, it was confirmed in the Queen’s Speech on 15th October 2019 and the currently (21st May 2020) the Prisoners (Disclosure of Information About Victims) Bill is currently going through the House of Lords.

 The “Helen’s law” legislation, named after Helen McCourt, a 22-year old insurance clerk whose murderer has never revealed her whereabouts since he was convicted in 1989, will require parole boards to take into account any refusal to provide information about remains when deciding about release.